WojciechMatuszewski/programming-notes/web/css/defensive-css.md

 The **main difference between `auto-fill` and `auto-fit` is how the items stretch when there is more available space than the `min` value in `minmax`**.

 1. The `auto-fill` will NOT expand the grid items if there is an available space.
+You can think of this as _filling available grid item placeholders_.

 2. The `auto-fit` WILL expand the grid items if there is an available space.
+You can think of this as _fitting the available grid item placeholders_ to the amount of children the container has.

 What are the implications? **While using the `auto-fit` property, the last item in the grid, if it is pushed into separate row, might look stretched**.
 You most likely want to use `auto-fill` and reserve the `auto-fit` for rare occasions.